salandgame/saland-docs/mkdocs/docs/development_version.md

 # Development version

-Windows nightly builds can be found here: (https://files.poulsander.com/~poul19/public_files/saland/windows_nightly/)
+Windows nightly builds can be found here: [Windows nightly](https://files.poulsander.com/~poul19/public_files/saland/windows_nightly/)

-For Linux the easiest option is to compile it from source (https://github.com/salandgame/saland).
+For Linux the easiest option is to compile it from [source](https://github.com/salandgame/saland).
 It goes like this:
 ```
 git checkout https://github.com/salandgame/saland.git